 Change the first paragraph as follows:

-When establishing an RSNA in a non-FT environment or during an FT initial mobility domain association, a STA shall use IEEE 802.11 SAE authentication, FILS authentication, 802.1X authentication, or Open System authentication prior to (re)association.
+When establishing an RSNA in a non-FT environment or during an FT initial mobility domain association, a STA shall use IEEE 802.11 SAE authentication, FILS authentication, IEEE(#1181) 802.1X authentication, or Open System authentication prior to (re)association.
 PASN authentication may be used without (re)association.

 Change the fifth paragraph as follows: